BENTONVILLE TRAFFIC Ticket LAWYER

 - No Insurance: a fine of $50-250; for a second offense (without consideration as to how long ago the first offense was) a fine of $250-500; for a third offense (without consideration to how long ago the first two offenses were) a fine of $500-1000 and/or 1 year in jail.
 Note that the year in jail is not "up to," but 1 year mandatory.

-Everyone is required to hold a valid driver's license to operate a motor vehicle in the State of Arkansas.
+To operate a motor vehicle in Arkansas, you are require to possess a valid drivers license.
 That said, there are a wide variety of charges relating to not having a valid license that land people in court.
-Here are a few and what you may be facing.
+The charges and their penalties will be determined based on the circumstance around your arrest.

 Attorneys can often work out deals that prevent their clients from going to jail, though some charges are harder to work with than others.
 If you are charged with one of these offenses, don't try to go it alone.